 - After 1, 2, and 3 years, the overall survival rate was found to be 74.5%, 58%, and 40.5% respectively.

-Based on these key findings, the researchers concluded that EGCG supplementation reduces swallowing difficulties without negatively impacting the efficacy of radiation therapy.
+Based on these key findings, the researchers concluded that EGCG supplementation reduces swallowing difficulties/esophagitis without negatively impacting the efficacy of radiation treatment.
 Drinking Green tea as part of daily diet would be hence helpful in reducing the swallowing difficulties, thereby improving the quality of life of esophageal cancer patients.
 Such clinical studies, though conducted in a small set of patients, are promising and help in identifying new strategies to manage chemotherapy or radiation therapy induced side-effects.
-However, the effects of EGCG in reducing radiation induced esophagitis should be further evaluated and confirmed in a large randomized clinical study with a control group (control group was missing in the current study) before implementing it as a treatment protocol.
+However, the effects of EGCG in reducing radiation treatment induced esophagitis should be further evaluated and confirmed in a large randomized clinical study with a control group (control group was missing in the current study) before implementing it as a treatment protocol.